 Constraint 5: MCP’s subprocess model makes cross-language risk manageable

-Doesn’t putting Intervention in Python instead of TypeScript add more complexity than it saves?
+Does placing Intervention in Python instead of TypeScript introduce more complexity than it eliminates?

 The answer is no, because Intervention exposes itself as an MCP tool.
 MCP tools run as subprocesses by design: the host sends a request, the tool executes, returns a result, and exits.
 If the call times out or the process crashes, it returns an empty result and the host decides what to do.
 This contract works well with cross-language communication.